gentutu/zenmon/readme.md

 ## zenmon

-### Notice
-~~The current commit is untested as I am waiting for a replacement motherboard to come back in stock.
-My previous one was unstable at XMP speeds with QVL memory.
-There are no functionality updates, only some code restructuring and better state handling inside the modules.~~

-The new motherboard came in (X570 Aorus Master) and I am getting some odd behaviour with data acquisition; see the **Issues** section.

 ### Introduction
 `zenmon` is a top-like CLI monitoring tool for AMD Ryzen CPUs written in C. It uses `k10temp` or `zenpower` to display the electrical and temperature statistics of the CPU in a way that is pleasing to the eye, at least for me.
 It also displays generic information related to the overall system load:
 * Uptime